Hong Kong leader vows ‘justice’ as apartment inferno investigators focus on unsafe netting

 “No matter who is involved we will get to the bottom of it,” Lee said.

-The death toll rose to 156 people on Tuesday, with 30 still missing, after the city’s worst fire in decades tore through the Wang Fuk Court complex.
+The death toll rose to 159 people on Wednesday, among whom were a one-year-old and 97-year-old, while 31 people are still missing and 37 people are still being treated in hospital for their injuries.
 The housing complex, which was undergoing renovations, was home to more than 4,000 people, many of whom were elderly.

 Substandard netting